mroosmalen/nanosv/README.md

 ```
 > lastdb [referencedb] [reference.fa]
 ```
-Train LAST to get the best scoring parameters for the alignment.
-We typically use > 10,000 reads for this step:
+Train LAST to get the best scoring parameters for your particular alignment.
+We typically use a subset of > 10,000 reads for this step:
 ```
 > last-train -Q1 [referencedb] [reads_sample.fastq] > [my-params]
 ```